 Billbugs and white grubs are the major insect pests.
 It is a good idea to monitor for insects but treating with insecticides is not usually necessary.

-Brown patch and rust diseases can cause problems but are usually minor and related to poor management practices.
+Brown patches and rust diseases can cause problems but are usually minor and related to poor management practices.

 There are three species of and zoysia grass that are planted in quality lawns.

-Zoysia japonica, Zoysia matrella and Zoysia trenuifolia are the lawn species.
+Zoysia japonica, Zoysia matrella and Zoysia tenuifolia are lawn species.
 Several improved cultivars have been developed.

 Japanese lawngrass (Z. japonica) is very cold tolerant and the only species that can be grown from seed.